 Augusta Tyler and Mary Denny continued to live at 9 Hereford during the 1895-1896 season, but spent the next season in Europe.
 They returned in November of 1897 but did not resume living at 9 Hereford.

 By the 1896-1897 winter season, 9 Hereford was the home of attorney Leverett Saltonstall Tuckerman and his wife, Grace (Richardson) Tuckerman.
-They had married in September of 1896 and 9 Hereford probably was their first home together.
+They had married in September of 1896 and 9 Hereford was their first home together.
 They also maintained a home in Nahant.

 Leverett Tuckerman died in March of 1917.
 Grace Tuckerman continued to live at 9 Hereford.
 She also maintained a home in Nahant.